m5lk3n/ukw/README.md

 ## Disclaimer

+Use at your own risk.
+I'm not responsible for anything here.

-I used ChatGPT to create logo and code (for the Client code, Claude Opus 4.6 to be precise).
+I used ChatGPT to create the logo and Copilot to (vibe-)code (Claude Opus 4.6 for the Client code to be precise).